dogfishbar/peter.kugel/index.md

 He joined the department shortly after its founding in 1970 and retired in 2005.
 He was known in the department for his warmth and generosity, for his wide ranging interests and for his humor.
-He was an exceptional colleague and a generous mentor to both students and junior faculty colleagues.
+He was an exceptional colleague and an especially generous mentor to both students and junior faculty colleagues.

-Peter's scholarly interests were broad but his main interests centered around human intelligence and computability, a topic that he continued to work on in retirement.
+Peter's scholarly interests were broad but his main interests centered around human intelligence, logic and computability, a topic that he continued to work on in retirement.
+He published an influential article on induction in 1977.
 [Induction pure and simple](https://www.sciencedirect.com/science/article/pii/S0019995877901759), *Information and Control*, December 1977.

 [Thinking may be more than computing](https://www.sciencedirect.com/science/article/abs/pii/0010027786900570) *Cognition*, March 1986.